mucommander/mucommander/readme.txt

   system icons (ticket #225).
 Fix contributed by LeO.
 - Fixed UI freezes when invoking Copy/Move/Unpack dialogs on a remote filesystem (ticket #12).
+- Fixed 'open natively' opening all files when invoked on a remote filesystem or on archive entries (ticket #147).

 Known issues:
 - Some translations are not up-to-date.
 For more information, see: